enaughton/blog-2021/src/posts/remembering-why-i-started.md

 H﻿aving worked in an emergency room through a global pandemic, it has taught me that I can do anything.
 Especially in the tech world.

+S﻿ure, its been a rollercoaster.
+Being able to reflect on the experience I have now working with incredible people, I know I will be an incredible asset to my next company.